dortania/OpenCore-Install-Guide/post-install/nvram.md

 * `FwRuntimeServices.efi` driver\(this is needed for proper sleep, shutdown and other services to work correctly

-Now grab the 'LogoutHook.command' and place it somewhere safe like within your user directory:
+Now grab the 'LogoutHook.command' and 'nvram.mojave' and place them somewhere safe (e.g. within your user directory, as shown below):

 `/Users/(your username)/LogoutHook/LogoutHook.command`